skienzmatishun/rippreport/content/p/exit-and-enter/index.md

   llm_score: 65
   recency_score: 7.366561236058354
   rank: 10
+summary: Mayor Tim Kant spent 16 years running Fairhope like a private club for his wealthy campaign donors.
+Financial records show taxpayers lost millions on questionable lawsuits and half-baked municipal projects.
+We expose how the old guard operated before the door hit them on the way out.
 ---
 The City of Fairhope has three days before it swears in a new Mayor and begins another chapter in its history.
 It is past due time to turn the page.